RESTfulPi/red-site/dev/research.md

 # Research

-A lot of research had to be done so that we could document the technical specifications of the robot that were neded for development.
+A lot of research had to be done so that the technical specifications of the UXA-90 robot could be documented that were needed for development.
+The initial documentation that came with the robots was sparse on exact operating details of the robot.
+As such, initial research was done in operating proceedures of the robot and documented on the [training](training) page.

 ## Motor Ranges

-To document the motor ranges, we created a web app to select motors and control them with a slider, similar to what is in the app.
-We went through all of the motors and wrote down the minimum, maximum, and default position values for all of them, which are shown below.
+To document the motor ranges, A webapp was created to select motors and control them with a slider, similar to what is in the app.
+The following data about the motors was then determined:
+- Minimum
+- Maximum
+- Default position

 | Motor ID | Motion | Minimum | Default | Maximum | Notes |
 0 | Left foot tilt | 127 | 115 | 140 | Inwards to outwards